donedotcom/backbone-mongodb/README.md

 When loaded on a node.js server (where node-mongodb-native is available), provides:

+1. Ordering of save, fetch, and delete methods to follow the standard node callback pattern: callback(err, response)
+2. support for loading and saving to the mongodb
-1.  support for properly saving updates to embedded documents
+3. support for properly saving updates to embedded documents

 # Client Side

 When loaded on the browser, provides:

-1. Support for sending partial updates of embedded documents to the server
+1. Support for sending partial updates of documents and embedded documents to the server